 Using R statistical software, we overlaid counties onto the 4km gridded climate data and extracted the spatial means to return daily average precipitation and average maximum temperature for each county (Figure 1).
-For each county that met both the climate and crop yield data thresholds, we calculated the mean and standard deviation of maximum temperature and precipitation by month and the growing season.
-By doing this, we are able to analyze crop yield variability across distinct categorizations of climatic anomalies.
+For each county that met both the climate and crop yield data thresholds, we calculated the mean and standard deviation of maximum temperature and precipitation by month and the growing season, enabling us to analyze crop yield variability across distinct categorizations of climatic anomalies.
 For the purposes of this study, climate categories for precipitation and temperature were simplified to represent near normal (-0.5 σ – 0.5σ), below normal (< -0.5σ), or above normal (>0.5 σ) conditions by month and across the entire growing season.
 By outlining monthly and seasonal climate anomalies, we are better able to pinpoint what combination of temperature and precipitation patterns are most harmful to crops in the SEUS and identify what time period within the crop development process is most vulnerable to these extremes.

 The creation of county-level norms and anomalies reveals the climatic diversity seen in the SEUS (Figure 2).
 Average growing season maximum temperatures range from 31.7ºC in southern Georgia to 21.5ºC in the southern Appalachian Mountains of western North Carolina.
 Much of the variance in average growing season temperature in the SEUS is related to latitudinal and topographic differences.
 Precipitation norms are also varied within the southeast, with counties along the coast of North and South Carolina averaging upwards of 937mm of precipitation across the growing season.
 Average precipitation generally decreases as one moves further inland with the exception of the southern Appalachian Mountains, where orographic lifting enhances the amount of rainfall seen over a given year.
 It is important to note that precipitation anomalies are especially variable for the coastal reaches of the study area as tropical cyclone activity (or inactivity) play an important role in annual precipitation totals.